ElementsProject/peerswap/docs/setup_cln.md

 ### Policy

-On first startup of the plugin a policy file will be generated (default path: `~/.lightning/<network>/peerswap/policy.conf`) in which trusted nodes will be specified.
+On first startup of the plugin a policy file will be generated (default path: `~/.lightning/bitcoin/peerswap/policy.conf`) in which trusted nodes will be specified.
 This can be done manually by adding a line with `allowlisted_peers=<REPLACE_WITH_PUBKEY_OF_PEER>` or with `lightning-cli peerswap-addpeer <PUBKEY>`.

+>**Warning**
-__WARNING__: One could set the `accept_all_peers=true` policy to ignore the allowlist and allow all peers with direct channels to send swap requests.
+>One could set the `accept_all_peers=true` policy to ignore the allowlist and allow all peers with direct channels to send swap requests.

-### Debugging peerswap crashes
+### Debugging PeerSwap crashes

-Currently if `peerswap` crashes looks like this in lightningd's log.
+Currently if `peerswap` crashes, it will look like this in CLN's logs.

 ```
 INFO    plugin-peerswap: Killing plugin: exited during normal operation